 Toronto Blue Jays vs. Atlanta Braves

-The Toronto Blue Jays and the Atlanta Braves meet on Tuesday in Toronto for game two of their series.
-The Braves are -110 favorites over the Blue Jays with an over/under run total set at 9.
+The Atlanta Braves go for the sweep of their series against the Toronto Blue Jays on Wednesday afternoon at Turner Field.
+The Braves are -150 favorites over the Blue Jays with an over/under run total set at 8.